leeton1412/bronament/README.md

-# Bro-nament a site for Gaming Tournaments
+# Bro-nament - A Site for Gaming Tournaments

 ![Responsive screen grab of homepage](assets/images/responsive-bronament.png)

-A website built to help friends combine their competitive nature and friendships *Bro-nament*.
+A website built to help people combine their friendships and competitive nature.
-The website will contain a javaScript based tournament system that can be used as a extra resourse when friends gather together.
+The website will contain a javaScript based tournament system that can be used as a extra resource when friends gather together.

 ## Ease of use